steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Camera Pan is not preserved.

     Why does Perspective -> Orthographic move the camera position to an extreme?
+        Construct the new camera from the previous camera settings.

     CameraControls
         Update the CameraControls to hide the Perspective properties.